 Montgomery fisted the steering wheel and closed his eyes.
 Why did it feel as if everything they did ended in a crisis?
 How had Marissa smoothed each squall into an ocean breeze?
 Calmed every fear with a quiet word?
 He had no answers.
 He hadn’t been home enough to learn.
 How would his family survive without her?

 Claire shivered as she walked into her apartment.
-She set the groceries on the kitchen counter, hurrying to start the flame in the front room’s standing fireplace.
+She set the groceries on the kitchen counter, hurrying to start the flame in the front room’s standing fireplace (take the survey to know more about the best fire safety products that are available in the market).
 The little electric hearth, with its counterfeit blaze and glowing logs, had been a gift from her mother.
 The fireside might not contain a real fire grate and burning coals, but in minutes it could heat her kitchen, dining, and front room area to a comfortable seventy degrees.
 In this coastal climate, with the windy days and rain-filled nights, she welcomed the warmth.
 The snow today made the device even more appreciated.

 By the time the apartment lost its chill, Claire had put away her purchases, made a cup of hot chocolate, and settled down at her desk to study the paperwork she needed to finish.
 Two of the teachers had registered a complaint against a second-grade girl who continued to sneak cigarettes into the girl’s restroom and smoke them before dropping them in the toilet.
 The girl’s foster parents didn’t know where she might be getting the packs, but considering the child’s history of pandering on the streets for her drunken mother, the illegal possession of smokes didn’t surprise Claire.
 Figuring out a way to change the girl’s attitude toward what she was doing became the goal.
 Claire had no clue how to proceed.
 What eight-year-old had already learned to smoke?